 The United States established diplomatic relations with Syria in 1944 following the U.S. determination that Syria had achieved effective independence from a French-administered mandate.
 Syria severed diplomatic relations with the United States in 1967 in the wake of the Arab-Israeli War.
 Relations were reestablished in 1974.
-Syria has been on the U.S. list of state sponsors of terrorism since the list's inception in 1979.
-Because of its continuing policies in supporting terrorism, its former occupation of Lebanon, pursuing weapons of mass destruction and missile programs and use of chemical weapons, and its ongoing efforts to undermine U.S. and international efforts to stabilize Iraq.
-Syria is subject to legislatively mandated penalties, including export sanctions under the Syrian Accountability Act and ineligibility to receive most forms of U.S. aid or to purchase U.S. military equipment.
-Following events in Syria beginning in March 2011, subsequent Executive orders have been issued in response to the ongoing violence and human rights abuses taking place in Syria.
+Syria has been on the U.S. list of state sponsors of terrorism since the list’s inception in 1979 because of its continued support of terrorism and terrorism groups, its former occupation of Lebanon, its pursuit of weapons of mass destruction and missile programs and use of chemical weapons, and its ongoing efforts to undermine U.S. and international stabilization activities in Iraq and Syria.
+Syria is subject to legislatively mandated penalties, including export sanctions under the Syrian Accountability Act and ineligibility to receive most forms of U.S. assistance or to purchase U.S. military equipment.
+Since conflict erupted in Syria in March 2011, subsequent Executive orders have been issued in response to the ongoing violence and human rights abuses taking place in Syria.

 U.S. Assistance to Syria

-The U.S. is the largest single country humanitarian donor for the Syria response, providing nearly $8.1 billion in humanitarian assistance for those displaced inside Syria and the region since the start of the crisis.
+The United States is the largest single donor to the humanitarian response in Syria, providing over $10.6 billion in humanitarian assistance for vulnerable individuals inside Syria and those displaced in the region since the start of the crisis.
 The U.S. government supports emergency food assistance, shelter, safe drinking water, urgent medical care, humanitarian protection activities, and other urgent relief.
 U.S. humanitarian aid reaches 4.8 million people inside Syria’s 14 governorates every month as well as the more than 5.6 million refugees from Syria in the region.

 Bilateral Economic Relations